Upcoming Meetings

 Dinner menu:

--
+- Basmati Rice

--
+- Beverages

-- Beverages: Tea, coffee, and water included.
+- Tea, coffee, and water included.
 Wine and beer are available for a suggested cash donation of $3.00 per drink.

 Note: Please contact our Caterer Director directly if you have allergies or specific food issues.
 We will try to accommodate you if we can.